Diyari-Fariq-M-salih/svo_dynamic_eval/notes/progress.md

 ... shutting down processing monitor complete
 ```
 - the output above shows that The Bonn RGB camera is documented as 640×480, need to make a seperate config.yaml for it

+## le 24 avril 2026
+- Monocular SVO (no IMU) achieves ~0.12–0.16 m RMSE on Bonn ballon and ballon2 sequences, with stable tracking but expected sparse/low-quality mapping.